taoza/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="php">

-The following example represents a console command that starts a workflow, prints its IDs, and then waits for its result:
+The following example represents a console command that starts a Workflow, prints its IDs, and then waits for its result:

 <!--SNIPSTART php-hello-client {"enable_source_link": true}-->
 <!--SNIPEND-->

-In the snippet above we use `WorkflowClientInterface` - an entry point to get access to Workflows.
+The `WorkflowClientInterface` in the snippet is an entry point to get access to Workflow.
-Once you need to create, retrieve, or start a workflow you should use an instance of `WorkflowClientInterface`.
+Use an instance of `WorkflowClientInterface` to create, retrieve, or start a Workflow .
-Here we create an instance of `GreetingWorkflowInterface` with execution timeout of 1 minute.
+Here we create an instance of `GreetingWorkflowInterface` with a Workflow Execution Timeout of 1 minute.

 Then we print some information and start the Workflow.